Exporting coffee to Germany

 - Product name

-- In the case of organic or fair trade: name/code of the inspection body and certification number.
+- Certified coffee: name/code of the inspection body and certification number.

 Green coffee beans are sensitive to water absorption.
 They are therefore transported in woven bags made from natural fibre (jute or hessian).
 These allows free circulation of air.

 Most green coffee beans of standard quality imported into Germany are packed in container-sized bulk flexi-bags.
 These hold roughly 20 tonnes of green coffee beans.
 The rest of the green coffee is transported in traditional 60-kilo jute sacks, which will have a net volume of around 17-19 tonnes of coffee.

 Materials such as Grainpro or other innovative materials can be used to pack specialty coffees